explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="org7eae707"></a>
+<a id="org6b4d0c0"></a>

 # Typing Lessons 1: Introduction to the Home Row

 Have you already tried to take an online typing test, only to be disappointed with the score you got on that typing test?
 One problem for many people who are just starting to learn touch typing is that they don't know where to place their hands on the keyboard.
 That's why each of these typing lessons will start with a review of the correct hand position before moving on to show you which fingers are used for each key.

-Here's a basic rule of touch typing: never down at the keyboard.
+Here's a basic rule of touch typing: never look down at the keyboard.
 Your fingers need to learn to move to the right keys without your eyes directing them.
 In your typing practice, you need to keep your hands over the home row so that your fingers are always moving in the same way to reach the same keys.
 The home row is the middle set of letter keys on the keyboard.
 Every time one of your fingers move away from one of the eight home base keys in the home row to strike another letter key, it needs to come back to the same home base key immediately afterwards.

 When you're just starting to learn touch typing, don't worry about speed.
 You won't be ready to take a typing speed test until you've learned how to keep your hand positioned over the home row, and only move your fingers to the other keys.
 In this lesson, you'll learn which of the home row keys are your home base keys, and how to practice moving your fingers without moving your hands.